Chad Johnson Just Began His Fourth Reality TV Show

-Chad Johnson has definitely made his mark on reality TV culture in the United States.
-But instead of throwing in the towel, and resigning himself to a quiet life in the suburbs, he's taking this career abroad.
-You can catch Johnson on the next season of Celebrity Big Brother UK.
+Chad Johnson has definitely made his mark on reality TV culture in the United States, instead of throwing in the towel, and resigning himself to a quiet life in the suburbs, he's taking this career abroad.
+You can catch Johnson on Celebrity Big Brother here in the UK.

 It seems Johnson has been hit with the reality TV bug.
 (Maybe the same one that afflicts Whaboom guy from Rachel Lindsay's season of The Bachelorette.)
 After appearing on Jojo Fletcher's season of the dating show, Johnson went on Bachelor In Paradise.
 That didn't work out so wel,l and Johnson was ousted after the first episode.
 Then, he took his talents to Famously Single.
 Still, he couldn't get enough.